moremanoj/meteor_package/README.md

     ```
     meteor publish --create
     ```

+    ** Note: readme should not be more than 1500 charaters and use --create only when want to publish for the first time.
 9. Look for the package in your profile of "atmosphere" my url looks like this :